dubeyadarsh/House_Price_Prediction/README.md

-ML model in this project has been build using python, Linear Regression has given best accuracy from all the available prediction model.
+ML model in this project has been build using python, Linear Regression has given best accuracy among all the available prediction model.
 So I have used Linear Regression.
 Accuracy of model is 84%.
 UI of website is  created using ReactJs.